real estate dispute arbitration in Greenville, California 95947

 1. Agreement to Arbitrate: Both parties must agree, either through contractual clauses or mutual consent, to resolve conflicts via arbitration.

-2. Selecting an Arbitrator: In Greenville, local arbitration services or licensed neutrals familiar with community dynamics can be chosen.
+2. Selecting an Arbitrator: In Greenville, local arbitration services or licensed neutrals familiar at a local employer can be chosen.

 3. Pre-Hearing Preparations: Parties submit evidence, exchange documentation, and prepare statements.